perez987/macOS-15-Sequoia-on-z390-with-OpenCore/README.md

 Only SMBIOS iMac19.1 model that lacks T2 security chip receives notifications of new updates in System Settings.
 Rest of the models that have T2 chip are only notified if you add:

 - RestrictEvents.kext
-- `-revbeta revpatch=sbvmm `in boot args: it makes macOS believe that it is in a virtual machine and it does not matter which SMBIOS model has a T2 chip.
+- `revpatch=sbvmm `in boot args: it makes macOS believe that it is in a virtual machine and it does not matter which SMBIOS model has a T2 chip.

 These settings can be disabled for daily use of the system but you have to re-enable them when you want to be notified of new updates.
 Another option is to download the full installer package each time, bypassing this limitation but they are large packages of around 15 GB so they are not practical for those who have to update a lot of computers at a time.